HaaLeo/vscode-timing/README.md

 | Custom | ⟶ | ISO 8601 Local|
 | Custom | ⟶ | ISO 8601 Utc|

+Whether the current selection is replaced with the converted time, is indicated by the `timing.insertConvertedTime` setting.

 When the _epoch time is the **source**_ format of the conversion its unit is determined by its **digit count**:

 | Minimum Length| Maximum Length| Used Unit |